Field-mediated locomotor dynamics on highly deformable surfaces

+Given that unequal mass cars typically collide and cohere after some time, we next sought how we could \emph{actively} mitigate such attraction.
+As demonstrated above, reducing vehicle mass can lessen the local deformation field to reduce cohesion, but active variation in this parameter is challenging.
+Intuitively, one could also control the vehicle to increase speed when it nears a high curvature region, thereby allowing the robot to accelerate out of such a region.
+We note that such a strategy is interesting as the robots could avoid (or potentially enhance) aggregation solely via local field measurements alone.
+Such dynamics could be useful for future swarms of sensory challenged robots \cite{li2021programming} moving on highly deformable environments.

-As revealed in the above section, as the distance between the two vehicles decreases, each `feels’ the membrane-induced deformation of the other more strongly and the tilt of both vehicles increases.
-We therefore hypothesized that we could alter collisions with a closed-loop controller which only senses local curvature.
-We added an IMU (Internal Measurement Unit) to the leading vehicle (Fig.~\ref{fig:escape}a) and implemented an adaptive speed controller that increased the speed of the leading vehicle as its measured tilt angle $\gamma$, the angle of inclination from the gravity vector, increased in response to larger substrate deformations, from the IMU.
+To test this cohesion mitigation strategy, we recall from the above section that as the distance between the two vehicles decreases, each `feels’ the membrane-induced deformation of the other more strongly and the tilt of both vehicles increases.
+To measure local tilt angle $\gamma$ we added an IMU (Internal Measurement Unit) to the leading vehicle (Fig.~\ref{fig:escape}a) and implemented an adaptive speed controller that increased the speed of the leading vehicle as its measured $\gamma$, the angle of inclination from the gravity vector, increased in response to larger substrate deformations, from the IMU.